-The Bongo is listed as critically endangered, their total number estimated to be fewer than 120, are restricted to few upland forests, in Aberdares Ranges, Mount Kenya, and Mau Escarpment.
+The Bongo is listed as critically endangered, their total number estimated to be fewer than 120, is restricted to few upland forests, in Aberdares Ranges, Mount Kenya, and Mau Escarpment.
 The forest is home to 10 percent of the global wild population of the critically endangered Mountain Bongo

 Other Mammals in Mau Eburu Forest;

 There are no accommodation facilities inside the forest, but there are camping sites.
 But it has the advantage of being so close to Lake Naivasha where choices of different comfy accommodation are plenty

 Mau Eburu forest is home to a rich variety of upland forest bird species, more than 250 different birds have been recorded.
 Birding is pretty easy because the gradient is gentle any age bracket can manage.
 Often skulking in bushy thickets at the forest’s edge, is Doherty’s Bushshrike one of Africa’s most startling birds.
 Some of the forest’s birds are birds with a western or predominantly western, distribution in Kenya examples includes: Blue-spotted Wood-Dove, Yellow-billed Barbet and the Black-billed Weaver